zakkates/com.simple-edge.numberdisplay.sdPlugin/README.md

 # Installation

-In the Release folder, you can find the file `com.elgato.numberdisplay.streamDeckPlugin`.
+In the Release folder, you can find the file `com.simple-edge.numberdisplay.sdPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 # Source code